 Hi, I’m Jen Orlando, EMDR-trained therapist and clinical social worker licensed in the State of Connecticut.
 I offer holistic, individualized, and trauma-informed care for adults, drawing from talk therapy techniques, mind-body practices, and creative empowerment.

-In addition, my background includes yoga and mindfulness training (500-hour) as well as teaching.
+In addition to social work, my background also includes yoga and mindfulness training (500-hour) as well as teaching.
 These studies deeply inform my values, some of which include:

 Wherever you are on your journey, I’m committed to helping you connect to a purposeful and joyful life.

-LGBTQ+ individuals: I’m proud to work with adults and teens from the LGBTQ+ community.
+• LGBTQ+ individuals: I’m proud to work with adults and teens from the LGBTQ+ community.
 I offer affirming support for the unique challenges you may face.
+This includes assessments and writing letters for gender-affirming healthcare.

 Who I Help